autistic-symposium/cuda-toolkit/README.md

 int col = blockIdx.y * blockDim.y + threadIdx.y
 ```

-and a general index can be written with
+and a general flat index can be written with

 ```
 i = r*w + c